rust-hosted-langs/book/booksrc/chapter-simple-bump.md

 be useful later when implementing garbage collection.

-Our block size will be 32k, a reasonably optimal size arrived at in the original [Immix][1] paper.
+Our block size will be 32k, a reasonably optimal size arrived at in the original [Immix paper][1].
 This size can be any power of two though and different use cases may show different optimal sizes.

 ```rust,ignore
 {{#include ../stickyimmix/src/constants.rs:ConstBlockSize}}
 ```

-Next, we'll define a struct that wraps the block with a bump pointer and garbage collection metadata.
+Now we'll define a struct that wraps the block with a bump pointer and garbage collection metadata:

 ```rust,ignore
 {{#include ../stickyimmix/src/bumpblock.rs:DefBumpBlock}}